 I remember being told by one person years ago about how she disliked Japanese people.
 This was based on a trip to Hawaii on which she took her parents.
 They stuck together in crowds and were rude and abrupt to others, according to her.

-It was not until she traveled to Japan years later that her mind changed considerably — and she initially did not want to travel to Japan based on her limited experience with Japanese people.
+Not until she traveled to Japan years later did her mind changed considerably — and she initially did not want to travel to Japan based on her limited experience with Japanese people.
 The Japanese people — especially complete strangers — were as close to the perfect hosts as possible.
 She then realized the possible reasons why the behaved the way they did in Hawaii years earlier, saying that at least when she was in Japan, everything was clearly marked in English.
 Hawaii was not as accommodating pertaining to Japanese people and their language.
 Also — being in a strange land and on official tours of Hawaii — the Japanese people apparently were aggressively attempting to stay together out of the fear of being left behind, lost and fending for themselves.

 I am not sure how true all of that was — but it was certainly possible; and other reasons could have been involved as well.

-To be fair, there are modicums of truths which lend to stereotypes based on the paradigms of which people were raised in their respective countries: traditions passed down through the generations; economic status; topography; climate; availability of resources as a few of many factors.
+To be fair, modicums of truths do exist which lend to stereotypes based on the paradigms of which people were raised in their respective countries: traditions passed down through the generations; economic status; topography; climate; availability of resources as a few of many factors.
 Norwegians were not raised growing and eating fresh pineapples as a main staple.
 People raised in Singapore did not have to prepare for the harsh cold and snowy winter every year…

 …and yet these two factors are possible for Americans — depending on where they live, of course, as the United States is quite diverse in terms of many of the factors mentioned above.
 This is why a New Yorker will seem quite different from a person from Arkansas.
 Is it fair to lump them as the same “ugly” Americans?